 Volunteers attended a training session with Planned Parenthood to learn how to help.

 PFC joined the Coalition Against Hate in support of bipartisan crime legislation to "send a message that hate has no place in Pennsylvania".
-We denounce the horrible treatment our 2nd Lady, Giselle Fetterman, endured when she was harassed and called racial slurs.
 See more below:

 Programs and Education